simgunz/ktouch-lesson-generator/README.md

 Basic usage
 -----------
-The lessons to be generated are specified in a text file <letterslist> by writing in each line the new letters to be learned in each lesson.
+The lessons to be generated are specified in the text file `<charslist>` by writing in each line the new characters to be learned in each lesson.

 In each lesson are included all the letters learned in the previous lessons.

 The following file generates a full course to learn all the letters in the Italian alphabeth, the extra five English letters, the Italian accented letters, and the capital case version of all the letters.

-italian-extended-letters.txt

 ```
+italian_extended.txt.txt:
 jf
 kd
 ls